carte731/SNP_Context/README.md

 ### Exit Codes

-If you're using SNP Context in a larger pipeline or program, the exit codes can provide the larger program need information:
+If you're using SNP Context in a larger pipeline or program, the exit codes can provide the larger program needed information:

 * exit code **0**: SNP Context operations have been successfully executed.